avoid scams

 Avoid scams on social media

-Be safe online, never share private information, and don’t click on the link to take you to a free survey.
-Stay alert and always think twice.
+So, be safe online, never share private information, and don’t click on the link to take you to a free survey.
+Stay alert and always think twice about the decision you’re about to make.